 For tracks, measure from the top of the track to where the curtain is to finish.
 When using a pole, measure from the underside of the ring to where you want the curtain to finish.

 The eyelet will fit poles up to 30mm in diameter.
-The inner edge of the eyelet is set down 3cm from the top of the curtain.
-Measure from the top of the pole to where you want the curtains to finish and add 3cm.
+The inner edge of the eyelet is set down 5cm from the top of the curtain.
+Measure from the top of the pole to where you want the curtains to finish.
+This is the measurement you give us (from the top of the pole to the floor).
+We will then add 5cm of cloth from top of the eyelet to ceiling.

 If you have any questions or queries, please do not hesitate to contact us as we will be more than happy to assist you!